Beasts of the Southern Wild (soundtrack): Reception

-Sean Wilson of MFiles listed it in their best score of the year, writing that "Romer and Zeitlin's music never cheapens the experience or reduces it to rank sentimentality, enhancing the film without ever stooping to tired convention."
+Sean Wilson of MFiles listed the soundtrack of Beasts of the Southern Wild in their best score of the year, writing that "Romer and Zeitlin's music never cheapens the experience or reduces it to rank sentimentality, enhancing the film without ever stooping to tired convention."
 IndieWire ranked it in both its year-end and decade-end lists of best film soundtracks which summarised it as "it's hard to deny that Dan Romer and Benh Zeitlin's rich and ecstatic score did much of the heavy lifting for that movie".
 Adam Chitwood of Collider also ranked it in the decade-end lists of best film scores, admitting that "it remains a triumphant piece of music that's emblematic of how just the right score can elevate the entire scope of your film."